 Ahhh, the joys of devouring a good steak tartare!
-One of the most feared - and later one of the most loved - dishes we used to order in the course of our Prague Food Tour, beef steak tartare is one of the most popular dishes eaten in Czech pubs and arguably the king of a specifically Czech category of foods found in many Prague restaurants.
-“Snacks that go well with beer.”
-Forget about the naysayers and fear mongers.
-You should give it a try in Prague.
+One of the most feared - and later one of the most loved - dishes we order as part of our Prague Food Tour, beef steak tartare is one of the most popular dishes served in Czech pubs, and arguably the king of a specifically Czech category of foods found in many Prague restaurants: “snacks that go well with beer.”
+(And if the Czechs do one thing right, it's beer and snacks that go well with it.
+Talk about expertise.)
+Forget the naysayers and fear mongers.
+You did not come to Prague to eat salad, right?
+You should definitely give beef steak tartare a try in Prague.
 Where and how?
 Read on.

 How to eat your steak tartare?

 Okay, let’s start with the how.
 The presentation of the steak tartare does vary throughout Prague restaurants but you can find some common ground.
-The steak is usually served with raw garlic and a few pieces of fried bread, or “topinky”, the Czech take on the bruschetta brought from Italy during the development of the Czech railway system in the 19th Century.
+The steak is usually served with raw garlic and a few pieces of fried bread, or “topinky”, the Czech take on the bruschetta brought in by Italian workers during the development of the Czech railway system in the 19th Century.
 Because we do not grow olives here, a topinka is usually pan-fried in oil or pork lard, or toasted and buttered.
 We prefer the latter, although many swear by the former.

 So how do you do it?
 You take a clove of raw garlic and rub it in the fried bread, using it like sandpaper of sorts.
-Beware: Czech garlic may surprise you with the intensity of its flavor - it is definitely stronger than many.
-Then you take a fork and mash the egg into the meat.
-Some restaurants serve the tartare premixed, while other bring a plate of raw meat and condiments for you to season it, but we think that is a mistake - why should you do the chef’s work? :-) Then put a generous portion of the meat on your bread and eat away.
+Beware: Czech garlic is strong.
+Definitely stronger than many.
+Some restaurants serve the tartare premixed, while other bring a plate of raw meat and condiments and an egg for you to season it.
+We definitely prefer the former over the latter - why should you do the chef’s work?
+Not seasoning your steak tartare is bailing out.
+Anyway, once you have your steak tartare seasoned, put a generous portion on your bread and eat away.
 Easy.

 Where should you have steak tartare in Prague?